 “Wheelwright is something of a Renaissance man: architect, professor, and novelist.
 In The Door-Man, he has created an impressive structure of fiction and nonfiction, both of which contribute to its power, grace and truth.“

 Peter Matthiessen Wheelwright

-is a writer and, in earlier lives, a practicing architect and educator.
-He is Emeritus Professor at The New School, Parsons School of Design in New York City, where he taught and wrote on matters of environmental philosophy, design theory, and social practices in the built and natural worlds.
+is a writer, educator, and architect.
+He is Emeritus Professor at The New School, Parsons School of Design in New York City, where he taught design and wrote on matters of environmental philosophy, design theory, and social practices in the built and natural worlds.

 …And be sure to visit Ruminations…where blocked writers, bored philosophers, and deep thinkers go for sport

 “There is no lack of ambition or artistry in Peter Wheelwright’s As It Is On Earth, a complex tapestry of the collisions between civilization and nature, and science and religion, among other minor topics.
 But its heart is “the family thing”, and the pleasure of this book is watching Wheelwright’s sensitive and skeptical protagonist unravel decades of secrets and lies.
 A remarkable debut.”

 – Helen Schulman, Come with Me and This Beautiful Life

 “As It Is On Earth is a spiritual coming of age story of New England bred brothers who have been shaped by secrets, grievances and betrayals.
 Yet, far from being a simple chronicle of family dysfunction, Wheelwright’s richly layered tale can be read as a contemporary rendering of the Cain and Abel story and Bunyan’s Pilgrim’s Progress.”